What is Blockchain?

-Immutability in blockchain is achieved through a process called hashing.
+Immutability in the blockchain is achieved through a process called hashing.
 Hashing takes some data and gives a certain output called a checksum.
-Every time you hash the same data using the same algorithm, you will get the same result, which serves as a sort of digital signature.
-The biggest advantage of hashing is that it cannot be reverse-engineered: you can’t take a hash and get the information that was used to produce that hash.
+Every time you hash the same data using the same algorithm, you will get the same result, which serves as a digital signature.
+The biggest advantage of hashing is that it cannot be reverse-engineered: you can’t take a hash and get the information used to produce that hash.

 Decentralization is the transfer of authority and responsibility from a single, central authority to all participants.
-In blockchain, this means that there is nobody who can act as the boss of anyone else.
+In a blockchain, this means that nobody can act as the boss of anyone else.
 Every participant is on equal footing with others.

 There are several benefits to decentralization: